-10. Risks relating to public health crises
+10. Risks relating to public health crises, geopolitical events and other hostilities

-• The Trust as well as the Sponsor and its service providers are vulnerable to the effects of public health crises, including the ongoing novel coronavirus pandemic.
+- The Trust as well as the Sponsor and its service providers are vulnerable to the effects of geopolitical events, wars and other hostilities, including the Israel-Hamas war and the war in Ukraine. - The Trust as well as the Sponsor and its service providers are vulnerable to the effects of public health crises, such as the coronavirus pandemic.

 - Past performance information is not indicative of future performance.
 Investors may not get back the full amount invested. - The computation basis of the performance is based on the calendar year end, NAV-To-NAV, including the reinvestment of any dividend.
 No dividends were issued during the period, nor are any expected to be issued in future periods. - These figures show the percentage change in the NAV per share and the LBMA Gold Price (and prior to 20 March 2015, the London PM Fix) during the calendar year being shown.
-Performance data has been calculated in USD including ongoing charges and excluding the Trust's trading costs on the SEHK. - Fund launch date: November 2004 - The LBMA Gold Price PM was initiated on 20 March 2015 and replaced the previous benchmark London PM Fix.
+Performance data has been calculated in USD including ongoing charges and excluding the Trust's trading costs on the SEHK. - Fund launch date: November 2004

+The LBMA Gold Price PM was initiated on 20 March 2015 and replaced the previous benchmark London PM Fix.